ppy/osu-wiki/news/2021-12-04-new-featured-artist-kinema106.md

 date: 2021-12-04 09:00:00 +0000
 ---

-Dive into a crowd of *Kantai Collection* inspired tracks created by **KINEMA106**, our newest Featured Artist!
+Dive into a crowd of *Kantai Collection*-inspired tracks created by **KINEMA106**, our newest Featured Artist!

 ![](https://assets.ppy.sh/artists/222/header.jpg)